ImTheDmThatsWhy/D-D_Dice_Application/Readme.md

 ### Colored Module

 Import color: Like the black module, the color module needs to be installed in a virtual environment the same way as the black import, but with the word black substituted for the word color.
-The colour module will be used to make the app more reader friendly in the terminal, by coloring outputs and headings.
+The color module will be used to make the app more reader friendly in the terminal, by coloring outputs and headings.
 For example the code below colors the output of the highest or lowest roll depending on if a person is rolling with advantage or disadvantage.

 ```python
 def advantage():